E3SM-Project/e3sm_data_docs/docs/source/v3.RRM/CoupledSystem/index.rst

-E3SMv3.LR
+E3SMv3.RRM
 ================

-The simulation campaign for E3SMv3  was performed initially with the **v3.LR** (lower resolution) model configuration.
+The simulation campaign for E3SMv3 was performed with two separate model configurations:

+* **v3.LR** (lower resolution).
+For this, see the :doc:`v3.LR documentation </v3/index.rst>`.
+* **v3.RRM** (regionally refined model)

+This page covers the RRM.

 If you use data from this simulation campaign, please cite the relevant overview manuscripts.

-* For a general E3SMv3 overview and v3.LR simulations:
+* For a general E3SMv3 overview:

   * Xie et al. (2025).
 The Energy Exascale Earth System Model Version 3.
 Part I: Overview of the Atmospheric Component.
 Accepted by JAMES.
 DOI to follow.
   * Golaz et al. (2025).
 The Energy Exascale Earth System Model Version 3.
 Part II: Overview of the Coupled system.
 Submitted to JAMES.

+* For v3.RRM simulations:

+  * TBD

-For information on how to access and use the simulation data, see :doc:`here <../../v2/WaterCycle/simulation_data/index>`.
+For information on how to access and use the simulation data, see :doc:`here </v2/WaterCycle/simulation_data/index>`.

 .. toctree::
    :maxdepth: 2